The Buffalo Zoo Invites you to apply for the following positions

 Education (Minimum Needed):

-• Two year degree in one of the natural sciences or closely related disciplines or the equivalent of a combination of education and experience – four year degree
+• Two year degree in one of the natural sciences or a other discipline.

 Experience (Minimum Needed):